vboyev-MSFT/defender-docs/defender-endpoint/attack-surface-reduction-rules-deployment-test.md

 Attack surface reduction rules now provide the capability to configure rule-specific exclusions, known as "Per Rule Exclusions."

-> [!NOTE]
-> Per-rule exclusions cannot currently be configured by using PowerShell or Group Policy.

-To configure specific rule exclusions:
+To configure specific rule exclusions, you have the choices of using the MDE Security Settings Management, Intune, and Group Policy.

+#### Via Intune:

 1. Open the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431), and navigate to **Home** > **Endpoint security** > **Attack surface reduction**.